teemtee/web/README.md

 podman-compose up --build
 ```

-add `-d` for the service to run in the background
+Add `-d` for the service to run in the background.

 ## Tests